Exigent-Mind-Factory/OCRonDemand/README.md

 ## Installation

 - The application runs in docker.
-Hence, simply run the following executable file to build the containers.
+Hence, simply run the following executable files (in that order) to build the containers.
   ```
   ./launch.sh
+  ./run_migrations.sh
+  ./install_magick.sh
   ```

 ## Access and Usage